 B) SHORELINE OCEAN BOUND PLASTIC: Abandoned Plastic Waste located within 200m from the highest tide line towards land and 100m from the lowest tide line towards the sea.

 C) FISHING MATERIAL OCEAN BOUND PLASTIC: this category covers all the plastic waste generated by fishermen (fishing gears mostly) and the plastic bycatch (usually thrown back at sea) when taken by projects offering an incentive to fishermen to bring back this plastic at shore.

 Note: this category addition in OBP is motivated by the potential impact that fishermen can have (both positive and negative) on marine litter, fishing gear being a significant proportion of floating plastic waste at sea.

 WHY IT IS IMPORTANT

-Needless to say that collecting these plastics before they reach Oceans is easier and cheaper than once they have drowned in the bottom of Oceans or are dispersed as a soup of micro particles for the ones that float (1% of what enters Oceans).
+Needless to say that collecting these plastics before they reach oceans is easier and cheaper than once they have drowned in the bottom of oceans or are dispersed as a soup of micro particles for the ones that float (assumed to be 1% of what enters oceans).

 That is why we believe we should focus our work on land to close the tap of plastic leakage.
 But at the same time complementing actions on land by working with fishermen to avoid voluntary littering and benefit from the plastic collected accidentally as bycatch also makes sense from the impact and cost point of view, creating a coherent global action against Ocean Bound Plastic and preventing Ocean Plastic.